suhanisaluja184/TRCS102-NextGen-Data-Exploration/Week-1.md

 The session covered **Data Cleaning** - the process of identifying and correcting errors, inconsistencies, and inaccuracies in raw data before analysis.
 All commands were demonstrated on the student dataset as a teaching example.

 **Trainer's Notes (Colab):** [Day 03 Notes](https://colab.research.google.com/drive/1SDLZmZa6XtBTw_1pYRkciHwXe6opo7xc?usp=sharing)

-> **Action Item:** Apply all the commands below on my own minor project dataset, not just the student dataset used for demonstration.

 ---